2022-23 Global Undergraduate Exchange Program (Global UGRAD)

 This international educational and cultural exchange program brings future leaders to the United States to experience the U.S. educational system, enhance their knowledge, and explore U.S. culture and values.
 It also affords students the opportunity to share their cultures and traditions with people in the United States.

-In 2019-20, Global UGRAD will provide one-semester scholarships to approximately 245 undergraduate students representing all world regions to study at U.S. colleges and universities.
-The program includes pre-academic English language training, academic coursework, service learning opportunities, professional development workshops, and cultural enrichment activities.
+In 2022-23, Global UGRAD will provide one-semester scholarships to approximately 250 undergraduate students representing all world regions to study at U.S. colleges and universities.
+The program includes pre-academic English language training, academic coursework, service-learning opportunities, professional development workshops, and cultural enrichment activities.

 The scholarship will cover international travel, tuition, room and board, accident/sickness insurance, a small monthly stipend, and funding for books.
 Global UGRAD is a substantive exchange program designed to expose students to the U.S. educational system, society, and culture.
 Finalists represent diverse disciplines, from architecture to engineering, biochemistry to literature and education.
 A small number of students will also receive additional English language training in the U.S. prior to the start of their academic program.

-The submission deadline for the online application is 5:00 pm EST on December 31, 2018.
+The submission deadline for the online application is 24:00 Tbilisi Time on January 5, 2022.

 The Global UGRAD Program is a non-degree program.
 The Global UGRAD Program does not assist with credit transfers between participants’ host and home institutions.
 Any credit transfers are the sole responsibility of the participants.
 Please note that the implementing organization cannot guarantee the availability of specific courses to students.